-Where the School of Law Calendar is silent or does not specifically make provision for a particular matter, the University of Venda's General Rules for Undergraduate and Postgraduate Degrees apply.
+Where this Calendar is silent or does not specifically make provision for a particular matter, the University of Venda's General Rules for Undergraduate and Postgraduate Degrees apply.
 All written materials are subject to the University of Venda's plagiarism and copyright policies.
 All dissertations/thesis must be accompanied by a Turnitin report.